ndomx/Gate/docs/schemas/nodes.md

 # Nodes Schema

-_nodes_ are the link between the software layer and every physical device in **Gate** ecosystem.
-Some nodes literally represent a physical device whereas the other nodes exist for management purposes.
+_nodes_ are the link between the software layer and every physical device in the **Gate** ecosystem.
+Some nodes literally represent a physical device whereas the other nodes, that exist for management purposes.
 The first kind of nodes are called _device nodes_.
 This nodes are responsible for acting upon the hardware.
 The other kind of nodes are called _abstract nodes_.
 These provide a hierarchy tree where platform administrators can grant access to many devices just by enabling access to one node.

 Each node contains a reference to its parent.
 And the node that does not have a parent node is called a _root node_.
 Root nodes represent an encapsulated organization.
 Might be a house, a building containing many apartments, etc.